 For more info: thehorrorist.com

-This entry was written by video and tagged David Carretta, Dupont, millimetric, The Horrorist, The Man Master, Things to Come Records.
+This entry was written by live performance and tagged Dold Sistaz, Dortmund, Germany, live performance, Sascha Blank, The Horrorist, Things to Come Records.
 Leave a comment or view the discussion at the permalink and follow any comments with the RSS feed for this post.

 For more info: thehorrorist.com